mothedevv/youtube-live/README.md

     - [Amp Live](https://www.amplivemusic.com/)

 ## Current Features

+[YouTube.Live](#) is an application that provides access to resources pertaining to `live concert events` such as artist, venue, and location information, and video content musical performances.

+Users can:

 --info/facts about artists and musical venues?
 Stories behind the music/ --share/like/comment on videos and performances.